 Your baby will move a lot as the weeks roll on.
 You might worry about these movements or even feel uncomfortable.
 For this reason, it’s a good idea to count kicks in late pregnancy.
 Paying attention to fetal movements can help you determine if your little one’s doing OK.

 Here’s one way to count kicks:

-- Starting in your third trimester (or earlier, if you’re high-risk), take time count how long it takes for your baby to make 10 movements including kicks, jabs, or pokes.
+- Starting in your third trimester (or earlier, if you’re high-risk), take time to count how long it takes for your baby to make 10 movements including kicks, jabs, or pokes.

-- A healthy baby will usually move this many times in a two-hour period.
+- A healthy baby usually moves many times in a two-hour period.

 - Repeat this process each day, preferably at the same time of day.

 - Baby not moving very much?
 Try drinking a glass of cold water or eating a small snack.
 You may also try pushing gently on your stomach to wake them.

 Most women can feel 10 movements within just 30 minutes.
-Give yourself up to two hours, but call your doctor whenever you have concerns or notice a large shift in movements from day to day.
+Give yourself up to two hours.
+Call your doctor whenever you have concerns, or if you notice a large shift in movements from day to day.

 Overall, it’s a good idea to pay attention to your baby’s movements.
-If you notice a lot of hiccups, especially after week 32, talk to your doctor.
+If you notice changes, talk to your doctor.

 As far as feeling comfortable, you might try a few things to ease the aches, pains, and stress of frequent fetal movements.
 Try lying on your left side propped with pillows, especially if you want a good night’s sleep.
 Eat healthy foods, and drink plenty of water and other fluids.

 Regular physical activity can also give you extra energy and even help with stress relief.
 Heading to bed at the same time each night and taking naps can also help you feel better during the day.